MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 `@>`, `<@`, `~=`, `-\|-` / `<<`, `>>`, `&<`, `&>`…).
 The two never share a manifest
 entry.

+Every `topops.sql.tmpl` section declares its functions and then the operators over them, in both of its divider-separated blocks: the `tstzspan` block declares two functions and their two operators, and the `stbox` block declares three functions — `op(stbox, {TEMP})`, `op({TEMP}, stbox)`, `op({TEMP}, {TEMP})` — and then their three operators.
+A `CREATE OPERATOR` names a `PROCEDURE` that must already exist, so the functions lead; grouping them keeps one shape for both blocks and matches the committed temporal geometry and temporal point files.

 **Temporal spatial relationships (`tempspatialrel_families:`)** — a third, standalone whole-file axis (no `positions:` slot, no `subtypes:` participation) for the Spatiotemporal predicate surface (`tIntersects`/`tDwithin`/`tContains`/